josephharburg/QuickBase-API-SDK/README.md

 Using the Class Basics
 -------------------------------
-Simply just include or require this file into your project and instantiate a new class replacing the brackets with your own creditials:
+Simply just include or require this file into your project and instantiate a new class replacing the brackets with your own credentials:

 ```PHP
 $QuickBaseAPI = new QuickBaseRestAPI({QUICKBASE_USER_TOKEN},{QUICKBASE_APP_TOKEN}, {QUICKBASE_REALM}, {USER_AGENT});